kuldeepmehra27/drupal-learning-path/Drupal-backend/phpunit.md

   $ **./vendor/bin/phpunit --testsuite custom**

-- if you want to run multiple test files or test suites at once, you can define them in the phpunit.xml file and then run them using the testsuite element.
-Here's an example of how you can define a test suite for multiple Drupal modules in the phpunit.xml file:
+- If you need to run multiple test files or suites simultaneously, you can define them in the phpunit.xml file using the **testsuite** element.
+Here's an example of defining a test suite for multiple Drupal modules in the **phpunit.xml** file:
 ```
 <testsuites>
  <testsuite name="Modules Test Suite">